 Troubleshooting Temperature Fluctuations

 Even with careful monitoring, temperature fluctuations can occur.
 If the oil temperature drops too low, increase the heat slightly and wait for it to recover before adding more food.
 If it gets too hot, reduce the heat and remove the basket temporarily if necessary to prevent burning.
 Using a deep fryer with a powerful heating element can help minimize these fluctuations, especially when frying larger quantities.
-Missing or invalid id.
-Available tables: [amz id="deep-fryer"]

 The Impact of Oil Type on Temperature Management